acrabb/AwesomeApp/README.md

-# AwesomeApp
+# SuperCoolApp
-Another repo for demonstrating git submodules.
+A repo for demonstrating git submodules.